SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/copilot.md

 #### Which Datasets are accessible to Prophecy Data Copilot?

-In Prophecy’s 3.1 release, any Dataset, Source, or Seed within a Project are accessible when Data Copilot is called from that Project.
-In an upcoming release, this behavior may change as follows: The assets need only to be part of the linked (Databricks, Snowflake, etc.) catalog.
-That is, if the user can access the Datasets with their personal access token, then Datasets should appear in the Environment tab and Copilot can access them.
+Any Dataset, Source, or Seed that is part of the linked (Databricks, Snowflake, etc.) catalog is accessible.
+That is, if you can access the Datasets with your personal access token, then the Datasets should appear in the Environment tab and Copilot can access them.

 #### How much will I pay for Prophecy Copilot?

 Copilot features are included with Prophecy’s Spark and SQL offerings.
 There would be an additional cost if you chose to use a private subscription Large Language Model (LLM) service.
 In this case, the cost depends on the following:

 - the number of [word tokens](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them) sent to the LLM provider
-- the size of the Datasets, and
+- the size of the Datasets
 - the number of iterations Prophecy sends requests to the LLM provider

 #### Can I use my own private OpenAI instance?

-In a future release, Administrators will have the option to connect Prophecy Data Copilot to their private subscription OpenAI.
+Yes!
+Administrators have the option to connect Prophecy Data Copilot to their private subscription OpenAI from the Kubernetes cluster where Prophecy services are running.
+For details on how to do this, see [Installation](/concepts/copilot/enable-data-copilot#installation).

 #### Does Prophecy Data Copilot support text prompts in languages other than English?